SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Evaluation

 \subsubsection{Game Environments}

 We conduct experiments in two game environments: Overcooked Plus and Minecraft. \textit{Overcooked Plus.} Overcooked Plus~\cite{Cai2024OvercookedPlus} is an open-source reimplementation of the commercial game \textit{Overcooked}~\cite{overcooked_team17}.
 It preserves the original’s high task complexity while enhancing operational constraints and system controllability.
 This environment is particularly suitable for evaluating the execution accuracy and planning capability of testing methods in rule-driven games.
 In this environment, players must complete sequential operations such as chopping, cooking, plating, and serving.
 The rules are strict and deterministic; for example, each workstation can only hold one item, and mistakes require explicit correction.
 The environment is fully observable, with the state and position of all objects represented in structured form, which facilitates behavioral modeling and analysis.
 We designed 37 tasks and 2 version updates (V1$\rightarrow$V2 and V2$\rightarrow$V3).
 Specifically, V1 contains 10 tasks, and V2 extends to 27 tasks.
 Both updates not only introduce new game tasks but also include bug fixes and modifications to interaction logic.
 During development, we conducted systematic and unbiased bug collection, ensuring that the recorded issues—spanning logic errors, interaction conflicts, UI or rendering issues, and occasional physics anomalies—reflect a representative distribution of real-world problems encountered during gameplay.
 Reproducible triggers were constructed for each bug to support rigorous regression testing.
+Each recorded defect was assigned a unique bug ID and translated, before evaluation, into a bug oracle implemented as a reproducible trigger predicate.
+We validated each oracle through manual replay and cross-check by multiple authors against the intended game rules and update specification, to ensure that the trigger corresponded to a true defect rather than intended behavior.
 This environment emphasizes precise sequential planning and error tolerance, making it well-suited for assessing the breadth of behavioral coverage and robustness of testing methods in rule-driven settings.